ryanchynoweth44/DatabricksContent/README.md

 ## Disclaimer

 These examples are not affiliated or purposed to be official documentation for Databricks.
-For official documentation and tutorials please go to the [Databricks Academy](https://academy.databricks.com/) or the company [blog](https://databricks.com/blog)
+For official documentation and tutorials please go to the [Databricks Academy](https://academy.databricks.com/) or the Databricks [blog](https://databricks.com/blog)